abhigadde/Cal_Newport_Question_Repository/README.md

 I couldn’t quite get all the questions to come out cleanly (since I was using de-limit in python to split them apart) but I think it is of acceptable quality for not having done any manual edits myself.
 The biggest issues are episodes where he didn’t put time stamps for questions he responded to.

 For any questions, feel free to contact me at abhinavgadde7@gmail.com

+Note: If you open the csv file in the github viewer you have to scroll all the way to the right to see the url you need to click to get to the episode in spotify